David Carson (graphic designer)

 David Carson (born September 8, 1955) is an American graphic designer and design director.

 Early life and career

 Carson was born on September 8, 1955, in Corpus Christi, Texas.
 Graduating from Rolling Hills High School, he continued his education and graduated from San Diego State University with a Bachelor of Arts in Sociology.
-Carson attending the Oregon College of Commercial Art studying graphic design and went to Switzerland for a workshop as a part of his degree.
+Carson attended the Oregon College of Commercial Art studying graphic design and went to Switzerland for a workshop as a part of his degree.